Amitsharma-28/RFM-Analysis/README.md

 # Executive Summary
 ### Overview of Findings

-The RFM analysis highlights three critical patterns in customer behaviour.
-First, the business has a strong and reliable core of 61 best customers, who consistently purchase at high frequency and generate substantial revenue.
-Second, 57 customers fall into the need attention group, indicating a sizeable portion of the customer base that once engaged well but has since become inactive—representing a clear opportunity for retention-focused campaigns.
-Finally, only 13 customers qualify as at risk, showing very low commercial impact and limited potential for reactivation, suggesting that targeted marketing spend should not be directed toward this group.

-These findings collectively show that while the business benefits from a healthy high-value cohort, it also faces a meaningful risk of losing mid-value customers who could be recovered with timely intervention.
-The segmentation therefore provides a clear roadmap for prioritising loyalty, reactivation, and cost-efficient marketing efforts.
+The RFM analysis grouped customers into five categories: Best Customers, Loyal Customers, Potential Loyal Customers, Need Attention, and At Risk.

+The analysis revealed a strong top tier of 61 Best Customers, who purchase frequently, have spent the most, and remain highly engaged with the business.
+This group represents the company’s most valuable customers and contributes the largest share of total revenue.
+A substantial 57 customers fell into the Need Attention segment, showing noticeable declines in recency, frequency, and spending.
+A very small group of 13 customers were classified as At Risk, characterised by long periods of inactivity, extremely low purchase frequency, and minimal spend.

+Together, these segments highlight where PrintPlus Studios should invest in loyalty-building, where retention efforts should be directed, and where marketing spend can be reduced to improve efficiency and profitability.

 ### Best Customers: